-Apart from these 10 dives to check out, Durban is literally littered with INCREDIBLE street food on every corner.
+Apart from these 10 dives to check out, Durban is literally with INCREDIBLE street food on every corner.

 Don't leave without trying at least 50 samoosas from at least 10 different vendors (it's easier than it sounds to consume 50 samoosas, let me tell you).

 And don't leave without eating at least a bunny a day, it's good for your health I'm told.